-Hands-down, Michelle is the go-to authority on affiliate marketing.
+Hands-down, Michelle is the go-to authority on affiliate marketing for newbies.
 She’s been blogging for about 6 years now and from her income reports it looks like she’s making between $50-100K a month from her blog.
 I call that an expert!
 Before I share what I’ve learned from Making Sense of Affiliate Marketing, if you’re ready to dive right in, I highly recommend Michelle’s course.
 It really helped me understand how to approach affiliate marketing the right way, with a full-blown success strategy.
 Click here to find out more about it!

 How does affiliate marketing fit into our Blog Profit Plan?

 If you missed the #1, #2 and #3 from the series check them below:

 #2: How to Make Money with Your Blog

 #3: Social Media Strategy